 Pho (Noodle soup) – A spicy staple to the Vietnamese diet and increasingly popular west, Pho is a hot broth of noodles, meat, spicy chillies and coriander.
 The Hanoi classic comes with thinly sliced rare beef and garlic.

 Xoi Xeo (Sticky Rice) – Xoi Xeo is one of the most popular dishes in Hanoi and it comes in countless variations.
 The dish consists of rice, turmeric, shallot and various other sticky ingredients to give it a unique texture.
 It’s bright yellow and notoriously hard to cook.

 Vietnamese Spring Rolls – Vietnamese rolls come in all shapes and varieties.
 They’re generally wrapped in rice papers as opposed to fried and can include shrimp, fish sauce, seasoning and vegetables.

 Bun Thang (Rice Vermicelli with chicken) – Bun Thang is another variation of chicken noodle soup but with egg, chicken, pork and vermicelli noodles.
 It’s less spicy than it’s Pho counterpart.

 Banh Mi (Vietnamese baguette) – This spicy Vietnamese take on a French baguette is available throughout the country.
 Banh Mi 25 in Hanoi old town is the best place to try it.

-We hope you enjoyed our eating guide to Hanoi.
+We hope you enjoyed exploring some of the best restaurants in Hanoi.
 The city caters to all budgets and tastes and you should definitely mix up your stay in the city with a selection of street food stalls, restaurants, bars and quirky cafes/snack bars.
-Let us know your favourite Hanoi eateries, we’d love to hear them and we’re sure we’ll be back!
-Did we mention it’s one of the cheapest places we’ve visited?
+Let us know your favourite Hanoi eateries, we’d love to hear them!